navaismo/Ender-3V3-SE-Gcode-Preview/README.md

 >If your printer is already in that version you can do it directly.
 >
 >From: [Latest Release of Printer's Firmware without Gcode Preview](https://github.com/navaismo/Ender-3V3-SE) download the ZIP that fits your Octoprint configuration, recommended 150000 baud rate.
+>
+> or
->From: [Latest Release of Printer's Firmware wit Gcode Preview](https://github.com/navaismo/Ender-3V3-SE-Gcode-Preview) download the ZIP that fits your Octoprint configuration, recommended 150000 baud rate.
+>From: [Latest Release of Printer's Firmware with Gcode Preview](https://github.com/navaismo/Ender-3V3-SE-Gcode-Preview) download the ZIP that fits your Octoprint configuration, recommended 150000 baud rate.
 >
 >Unzip and:
 >